 During the pre-pandemic era, strangers to the work from home setup believed that having a remote job automatically equated to a much easier one.
 But in fact, a large number of remote workers actually have the tendency to work even longer than those with office jobs.
 As the ongoing pandemic has forced countless companies to shift to a remote setup, more and more are discovering the reality of work from home burnout.

 From the absence of set work hours to a lack of proper employer-employee communication, there are several factors that contribute to work from home burnout.
 The great news is that you can do something about it!
 The first step, of course, is to recognise it when it’s happening.
-So, without further ado — below are signs you’re suffering from work from home burnout and should address it now.
+So, without further ado — below are signs you’re suffering from work from home burnout and should address it and take a vacation ASAP.

 Also read: 5 Reasons You Should File for Vacation Leave